ManticoreGamesInc/platform-documentation/src/references/networking.md

 **Local Contexts** are very similar to **Static Contexts**, except that objects within them can be modified.
 However, any changes made to the objects in the Local Context are made independently by the server and each client, and are not networked automatically.
 Creators must take care to ensure that client and server state match, or players may experience unexpected behaviors (for example, jittery movement, teleportation).

 Local Contexts can be used when creating gameplay objects which have a stationary server component (like a trigger), but an animated client component (like a rotating visual component).

-The Local Context can also be used by advanced creators who want to create synchronized functionality without using networked objects, instead synchronizing by some other mechanism, like having Local Context scripts perform changes based on a dynamic custom property on a networked object.
+Local Contexts can also be used by advanced creators who want to create synchronized functionality without using networked objects, instead synchronizing by some other mechanism, like having Local Context scripts perform changes based on a dynamic custom property on a networked object.
 Creators can use this to potentially improve performance and functionality for games that have higher player counts.

 ## Learn More